 |The attacks continued at a steady rate until the last missile in March 1945.

-The Highest amount in the part of South London that I have studied was 9 in the week commencing 1st
+The highest amount of V2's in the part of South London that I have studied was 12 in the week commencing

-January 1945.
-In spite of the lower numbers the V2 compared to the V1 was a terrifying and destructive
+1st January 1945.
+In spite of the lower numbers of the V2's compared to the V1, it was a terrifying and

 Because of the lack of warning the V2 delivered death from the sky without any chance of shelter or